vEnhance/1802/src/vecfield.typ

 #figure(
   image("figures/integrals-stokes.svg", width: 100%),
   caption: [
-    Upgraded @fig-int-chart-triangle with vector fields.
+    Upgraded @poster-triangle with vector fields.
     Download at #url("https://web.evanchen.cc/textbooks/poster-stokes.pdf").
   ]
-) <fig-int-chart-stokes>
+) <poster-stokes>

-There are two new features of @fig-int-chart-stokes compared to the old version: the three purple pictures and the six red arrows.
+There are two new features of @poster-stokes compared to the old version: the three purple pictures and the six red arrows.
 We'll define them all over the next few sections, so just a few words now.